Witness says ‘machete-wielding youths’ fought after groups descended on Southend

 Essex Police said the order covered Marine Parade, Pier Hill, High Street, Western Esplanade and both the railway stations in the city and will remain in place until 8pm on Wednesday.

-Chief Superintendent Leighton Hammett said: “These incidents are appalling – we will not tolerate this dangerous and violent behaviour on our streets.

-“We responded quickly, with officers already deployed on the seafront and arrests made to keep the public safe.

-“We have multiple lines of inquiry to identify more suspects and bring them to justice.

-“Early indications are groups of young men and women have travelled into Southend and the conflict has occurred within these groups.
+Police had multiple lines of inquiry to identify more suspects and bring them to justice and early indications were that trouble broke out among groups of young men and women have travelled into Southend, according to Chief Superintendent Leighton Hammett.

-“I’d like to reassure the wider public that these were targeted attacks involving just a small fraction of the visitors to Southend yesterday.”
+He had described it as “targeted attacks involving just a small fraction of the visitors to Southend”.

+The public were told there would be a “greater visible presence” of officers in Southend on Wednesday evening and on Thursday.

+Mr Hammett said: “I know people will be worried about what happened last night but Southend is a really safe place and disorder like that is not common here.

 Train operator c2c said it is working with the police because a “large number of the individuals involved” in the violence travelled to and from the town on its services.